RotenInformatik/RI_CodingGuidelines/1 - CSharp.md

 #### Tabs vs. Spaces

-Always use spaces with a tab and indent size of 4.
+Always use spaces.
+A tab is converted to 4 spaces.

 Always use spaces for both code and comments.